Motomami: Motomami Live

 On 28 February, Rosalía announced a TikTok concert, titled Motomami Live, filmed in London and directed by Stillz, to celebrate the album's release.
-The singer played on the video platform on March 17 and 18.
+The singer played on the video platform on 17 and 18 March.
 The pre-show included thirty minutes of informal interviews with Brittany Broski, Camilo, Ibai Llanos, Lele Pons, Pabllo Vittar, Pharrell Williams, and Rauw Alejandro.
 The show attracted four million viewers and featured eleven debut performances of tracks off the album.
-It is nominated for a Latin Grammy Award for Best Long Form Music Video and a Grammy Award for Best Music Film.
+It was nominated for a Latin Grammy Award for Best Long Form Music Video and a Grammy Award for Best Music Film.

 Tour

 In October 2021, in the mark of the BIME Pro music conference, tour manager Agustín Boffi revealed that Rosalía will embark on a "world tour in 2022" that has been being prepared "for over a year".
 Boffi also revealed that the tour crew will be expanded to "over 150 people" compared to the 40 people that were working on her previous concert cycle.
-On April 18, 2022, the tour dates were revealed.
-The forty-six-date long concert series began on July 6 in Almería and ended on December 18, in Paris.
-It met great commercial reception, selling over 135,000 tickets in a single day in Spain only.
+On 18 April 2022, the tour dates were revealed.
+The forty-six-date long concert series began on 6 July in Almería and ended on 18 December, in Paris.
+It met great commercial reception, selling over 343,000 tickets and grossing $28.1 million.